Metin1558/organoid-oi/README.md

 - **Synthetic organoid only.** Real hardware requires a platform with a real-time readout API. `SyntheticOrganoid` implements the three-method interface (`stimulate`, `read_spikes`, `inject_current`) that real hardware would replace; no other module needs modification.

+- **No configuration has passed the pre-registered criteria for STDP affecting the anagram task.** This is the current central open problem.
+See [Task validity](#task-validity-from-fruit-to-anagrams).

+- **The recurrent-connectivity search predates the tuned-down anagram drive.** The most promising configuration found (`g_rec=1.0, p_rec=0.20, tekrar=6`) was swept under an earlier, more heavily driven version of the task; it has not been re-tested at the 8.5 Hz/neuron setting now used for validity measurement.

-- **Electrode count mismatch with target hardware.** Under default LIF parameters the population is *completely silent* below 64 electrodes — 0 spikes in 8/8 trials at 8, 16 and 32 electrodes.
+- **Electrode count mismatch with target hardware.** Under default LIF parameters and the fruit task's encoding, the population was found to be *completely silent* below 64 electrodes.
 Target MEA platforms commonly provide 32.
-Either the LIF parameters or the input encoding must be revisited before hardware integration.
-Unresolved.
+This was a motivating factor in reconsidering the encoding; whether it recurs under the anagram task's electrode-subsampled Morse encoding at 32 electrodes has not been separately checked.

-- **Empty trials.** Under the default 64-electrode configuration, 4–7 trials in 20 produce zero organoid spikes.
-A trial with no spikes gives the decoder nothing to read.
+- **Empty trials.** A trial with no organoid spikes gives the decoder nothing to read.
 A minimum-spike criterion for trial validity should be fixed *before* any live-tissue experiment, otherwise reported accuracy tracks firing rate rather than learning.

-- **Firing-rate regime.** The simulation runs at ~0.7–0.9 Hz per neuron, broadly comparable to published human organoid medians (~0.42 Hz).
-It has not been validated at the low end of the observed range, where a 0.5 s readout window yields on the order of one spike per trial.
+- **Firing-rate regime.** Anagram-task drive (8.5 Hz/neuron at default settings) is above published human organoid medians (~0.4–2 Hz) though closer than the original 48.7 Hz/neuron pass.
+Not yet validated at the low end of the observed range.

 - **Ragged array outer loop.** Spike trains have variable length — the outer loop over neuron pairs is unavoidable without padding.
 For networks > 500 neurons, consider fixed-length spike matrices.